 - Large purchases

-YNAB is an app that provides both the mechanics of monitoring your income and expenses and instructional support to help you deal with the root causes of financial distress.
+YNAB (see our review) is an app that provides both the mechanics of monitoring your income and expenses and instructional support to help you deal with the root causes of financial distress.

 Now, with the new YNAB, you no longer need to manually enter your transactions to make sure you’ve captured all of them in YNAB.
 Instead, you click the “Import” button at the top of your account.
 YNAB safely and securely connects to your bank through a third-party provider and instantly imports all your transactions.